-The first two statements include two district-wide financial statements that provide both short-term and long-term information about the District's overall financial status.
-The remaining statements are the fund financial statements that focus on individual parts of the District - reporting the District's operations in more detail than the district-wide statements.
+The first two statements include two District-wide financial statements that provide both short-term and long-term information about the District's overall financial status.
+The remaining statements are the fund financial statements that focus on individual parts of the District - reporting the District's operations in more detail than the District-wide statements.
 The governmental fund statements indicate how basic services such as regular and special education were financed in the short term as well as indicate future spending plans.
 Proprietary fund statements offer short-term and long-term financial information about the activities the District operates like a business, such as food services and child care.
-Fiduciary fund statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, such as student activity funds and scholarship funds.
+Fiduciary fund statements provide information about the financial relationships in which the District acts solely as a trustee or custodian for the benefit of others, such as student activity funds and scholarship funds and taxes collected for underlying municipalities.